 Conservatorships (Limited and Full) in California

-Your young adult is approaching the age of eighteen — a huge milestone, and for many parents of kids with disabilities, one that brings both gratitude and trepidation.
-What are your options to support your young adult in making life decisions, big and small?
-How can you keep them safe — financially, socially, and otherwise — while fostering their independence as an adult?
 To learn more, we reached out to Suzanne Bennett Francisco, President and CEO of Exceptional Rights Advocacy and Co-Director of the Supported Decision-Making California Advocacy Project (SDM CAP) for Disability Voices United, as well as Lisa MacCarley, attorney and founder of Betty’s Hope.

-Here, we’ll take a look at limited and full conservatorships; the first part of the series focuses on supported decision-making.
+Here, we’ll take a look at limited and full conservatorships; the first part of the series focuses on supported decision-making (SDM).
 As we make plain there, the process of establishing what level of support a person needs as they enter adulthood should always begin with supported decision-making.
 In the same way that creating a person-centered plan can help a person outline their hopes and goals for adulthood, supported decision-making is intended to help an individual make a plan to determine where they can increase their independence and where they need more support — whether it’s supported decision-making or a combination of SDM with durable power of attorney or SDM with conservatorship.

 What is a conservatorship?